openhab/openhab1-addons/bundles/binding/org.openhab.binding.satel/README.md

 ### Disarming and clearing alarms

-Although this binding allows you to configure disarming a partition and clearing alarms for a partion, this should be used only in cases when security is not the priority.
+Although this binding allows you to configure disarming a partition and clearing alarms for a partition, this should be used only in cases when security is not the priority.
 Don't forget both these operations can be executed in openHAB without specifying a user code, which is required to disarm or clear alarms using Integra panel.
 Consider adding a keypad in your sitemap to temporarily change user code to execute sensitive operations.
 You can find such keypad in the [examples](#examples) section.

 ## Media